 Wash off any loose dirt, and take it outside.
-The next step is messy; do it on the porch (or elsewhere you don't mind making a mess).
+The next step is messy; do it outside (or elsewhere you don't mind making a mess).
 With a box cutter, or other thin-bladed knife, peel off all the bark that will come loose.
 Try not the slice the wood at all.
 Some kinds of trees, the bark will peel right off, and some it won't.
 If it won't peel off, that's ok.
 We'll sand it off later.

 Go to the hardware store and buy a variety pack of sandpapers.
 DON'T cheap out and buy the discount dollar store kind.
 It doesn't work.
 Starting the the coarsest sandpaper, slowly smooth off all the bark.
 Use long, slow, strong strokes, from the handle end to the tip end.
 This is important!
 Don't sand backwards (unless you have to at some points).
 Think about how you'll use the wand as you do, and imagine energy flowing through it.
 You'll want to wash it from time to time.

 Slowly step through the various sand papers, until you get to a very fine-grained sand called "finish paper".
-The sick should be very, very smooth at this point.
+The stick should be very, very smooth at this point.
 I like to run it across my lips to make sure there's no rough spots.
 I don't recommend doing all the sanding at once.
 I would say that I spend a total of about 10 hours sanding a wand, usually spread over at least a week.
 This is an important step; the constant rubbing "teaches" the wand which way the energy flows.

 Once you've completely sanded it, and its velvety smooth, wash it lovingly in warm soapy water, and let it completely dry overnight.
 For the next step, you'll need paper towels, a small shallow bowl, and at least an ounce of magical oil.
 Wear a shirt you don't mind staining, or just forgo a shirt entirely You want to match the type of oil to the purpose of the wand.
-For an "all purpose" wand, I might use van van or sandalwood.
+For an "all purpose" wand, I might use van van.
 For the conjuring wand above, I use Abramelin and King Solomon oils.
 For a blasting rod, I might use High Altar Oil, or just blessed olive oil.
 Pour the oil into the dish, and dip your fingers into it.

 Slowly, rub the oil into the wand.
 Always run from the handle to the point.
 Imagine the oil sinking into the wood, impregnating it with its magical essence.
 The wood will slowly soak up the oil.
 Depending on the type of wood, the weather, and how dry it is, you can get a surprisingly amount of oil to soak in.
 Spend at least an hour lovingly rubbing and polishing your wand. (ha ha) Try to commune with the spirit of the wand, and learn its name.

 I'm not going to recommend it as a general practice, but I have "oiled" certain kinds of wands inside my body.
 If you're going to do that, use lots of olive oil, cocoa butter, or some other pure, non-toxic, non-perfumed oil as a lubricant.
 Also, make sure you did a really good job sanding. ;) If you're going to do this, think first about whether you want to put in the handle end or the point.
-If you can't figure out why it matters (energetically), than sticking a magic wand up your twat might be a little "beyond your degree". ;)
+If you can't figure out why it matters (energetically), then sticking a magic wand up your twat might be a little "beyond your degree".